SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Experimental Results for a Physical System

 \subsubsection{Changes in the obstacle map}

-$ ~ $\\ Here, we show how enabling simultaneous planning and localization in an online manner, can handle changes in the obstacle map. \axx{ In this paper, we assume no prior knowledge about the environment dynamics.
-As a result, we have a simple model for obstacle dynamics: All new obstacles will be added to the map with a large forgetting time of 10 minutes (i.e., almost-permanent – forgetting time in our experiments is 10 minutes).
+$ ~ $\\ Here, we show how enabling simultaneous planning and localization, online, can handle changes in the obstacle map.

+In this paper, we assume no prior knowledge about the environment dynamics.
+As a result, we have a simple model for obstacle dynamics: All new obstacles will be added to the map with a large forgetting time of 10 minutes (i.e., almost-permanent).
 The only exception in this model is moving people: if a moving person is detected, a new obstacle will not be added to the map.
 Instead, we assume there exists a lower-level reactive behavior (e.g., stopping or dodging) in a subsumption-like architecture \cite{Brooks86} that suppresses the belief space planner in the vicinity of the moving person.
 Once the control is back to the SLAP layer, the robot might have deviated from its nominal plan and thus the SLAP layer has to replan to recover from such deviations.

-Therefore, the method is very efficient in dealing with persistent/slow changes in the map (e.g., closed-open doors).
+Therefore, the method is very efficient in dealing with persistent/slow changes in the map (e.g., closed/open doors).
 An important aspect of the method is that it can deal with severe changes that might eliminate or create homotopy classes of solutions.
 Doors are an important example of this class.
-If the robot observes a door is closed (which was expected to be open), it might have to \emph{globally} change the plan to get to the goal from a different passage.
+If the robot observes a closed door (which was expected to be open), it might have to \emph{globally} change the plan to get to the goal from a different passage.
 This is a very challenging problem for today's belief space planners.